List of Chicago P.D. characters: Crossovers

-Halstead first appears on Chicago Fire as a recurring character before becoming a main character on Chicago PD.
+Halstead first appears on Chicago Fire as a recurring character before becoming a main character on Chicago P.D..
 Within the Chicago franchise, the character has crossed-over to Fire and Med as part of the CPD investigation.
 He also appears on Law & Order: Special Victims Unit to assist with cross-jurisdiction cases.

 The character is introduced in season 2 as a regular customer at Molly's, a bar jointly run by paramedic Gabriela Dawson and her firefighter colleagues.
 He has fallen for Gabby but she breaks up with him upon finding out he is a "henchman" of Arthur, a local thug who has threatened to burn down Molly's.
 Although her brother Antonio tells her that Halstead is actually a cop, Gabby decides to end their relationship because she felt betrayed even though she understood that Halstead could not blow his cover.
 They part on friendly terms after Halstead successfully arrests Arthur, taking a bullet to his shoulder in the process.
 As a result, he opts out of undercover work and joins Antonio in the Intelligence Unit.

 Halstead also appears later in the season as the lead detective on a murder case involving Gabby's colleague at Firehouse 51.
 One of Lieutenant Severide's men Jeff Clarke is a suspect when the ex-lover of his wife is found dead.
 The ex-lover turns out to be a loanshark who repeatedly harassed the Clarkes to the point where Clarke has verbally threatened him and goes to his house with a sniper rifle intending to kill him.
 Clarke, an Iraq veteran, later admits that he tried to protect his wife because she had been there for him when he came home from his deployment, to which Halstead replies that he understands and can sympathize.

 Halstead is a central character in the 2018 crossovers with Chicago Fire and Chicago Med.
 Firehouse 51 firefighters are called to the apartment building where his father Pat lives.
 Pat eventually dies at Chicago Medical Center of complications from his injuries.
 Unlike Will, who had reconciled with their father in the Med episode "Generation Gap", Jay never did and only finds out the truth after sifting through his father's belongings and finding a picture of him during his graduation from the CPD academy.